HashemKhaled/HomeSafetySystem/README.md

 5- Load the project to the STM32 board.
 This will transfer the binary file to the microcontroller.

-7- Power on the STM32 board and place the sensors near water or gas sources to detect any leakage.
+6- Power on the STM32 board and place the sensors near water or gas sources to detect any leakage.
 The system should detect leaks and trigger the corresponding alarms.
 Additionally, the valves should be controlled to close off the leaks.

+### Pin Configurations
+1. PA0-> TIM2_CH1
+2. PA2-> VCP_TX
+3. PA3-> ADC1_1N8
+4. PA6-> GPIO_Input
+5. PB1-> GPIO_Output
+6. PB5-> GPIO_Output
+7. PB3-> LED3[Green]
+8. PA15-> VCP_RX
+9. PA14-> SWCLK
+10. PA13-> SWDIO
+11. PA8-> TIM1_CH1

+Refere to <https://github.com/shalan/CSCE4301-WiKi/wiki/G3:-Home-Safety-System> for a better view of the Pin Configurations.